me9hanics/ml-nba-height-from-performance/README.md

 | 1631260   | 2022-23    | 23  | 77                   | 190            | 0.016    | 0.105    | 0.607  | 345    | 0.362319| 0.424   | 0.304348| 0.419   | 0.011594| 0.0    | 0.089855|
 | 203932    | 2021-22    | 27  | 80                   | 235            | 0.086    | 0.136    | 0.617  | 2055   | 0.370316| 0.564   | 0.084185| 0.347   | 0.092944| 0.024818| 0.062774|

 We predict the `PLAYER_HEIGHT_INCHES` from the other attributes.
-As one can see from
+As one can see from the table, aside defensive and shooting statistics there are assist statistics as well.
+The key predictors are the rebounds, and personal fouls - a higher value of these generally predicts higher height value.<br>

+The explanation of the attributes is given in the `Explanation of attributes` section below, and in the `ml.ipynb` notebook.

 ### .. were the models chosen and trained?